Winter in the Barn

 It’s here, people.
-The icy cold winds, the half frozen pastures, frosty mornings spent trying to warm up as we do chores or an evening in a frigid arena as we realize we REALLY can’t feel our toes anymore.
+The icy cold winds, the half frozen pastures, frosty mornings spent breaking icy buckets.
+Evenings in a frigid arena realizing we REALLY can’t feel our toes anymore.
 Ahhh, winter in the barn.

-Many horse owners wait for the first warm spring day to give their horse the first bath of the year, and for good reason!
+Many horse owners wait for the first warm spring day to give their horse the first bath of the year.
+And for good reason!
 Who the heck wants to give a cold bath when it’s below freezing?
-Even in an indoor wash rack with warm water, unless your barn is heated it’s not advised for the sake of your horse’s health.
+It’s NEVER advised to wash a horse in winter!

-We know that dirty coat texture and smell all too well; our fingernails are BLACK grime after giving your horse a good scratch and they smell like ripe manure and mud.
-So we brush, use spray shampoos and dream about spring days or living somewhere that’s not a frozen, muddy wonderland.
+We know that dirty coat texture and smell all too well.
+Our fingernails are BLACK grime after giving your horse a good scratch.
+They smell like ripe manure and mud.
+So we brush, use spray shampoos, and dream about spring days.
+Or living somewhere else.

 Bacteria and fungus thrive in warm, moist conditions.
-A horse’s coat is the perfect home during the winter months, the blanket or sheet remains on for an extended period of time and there is no sunlight or air to help control these little colonies.
-Add mud, rain and a changing climate and you’ll have the perfect home for some microscopic friends.
+And a horse’s coat is the perfect home for these during the winter months.
+And the blanket or sheet can remain on for an extended period of time, and it grows worse. because there’s no sunlight or air to help control these colonies, they grow.
+Add mud, rain and a changing climate… and you have the perfect place for these microscopic friends.
 Just the guests you wanted for the holiday, right?

-So how can you avoid another battle of the funk, gunk, grime and stink this winter?
-Well, lucky for you, Coat Defense is here to help ease your stress and give you some peace of mind.
-If you read Episode One or Episode Two, you know Coat Defense can knock out mud fever and rain rot with just a couple applications.
-But the wonders of this stuff doesn’t end there, it extends to a multitude of coat needs, including winter bathing and under the blanket protection.
+Avoid another battle of the funk, gunk, grime and stink this winter.
+How?
+COAT DEFENSE®.
+Ease the holiday stress and give yourself peace of mind this with COAT DEFENSE® daily PREVENTATIVE POWDER.
+If you read Episode One or Episode Two, you know COAT DEFENSE® can knock out mud fever and rain rot.
+But the wonders of this stuff doesn’t end there.
+It extends to a multitude of equine skin needs.
+Including winter bathing and under the blanket protection!

-How does it work?
-Well, we’ll let Kim show you an example of how she uses it on a sweaty horse after a trail ride…
+Kim shows us an example below on a sweaty horse after a cool trail ride…

 Simple as that, sprinkle it on, use a curry to rub it in and watch the sweat, dirt and grime disappear.
 Here are the results…